-Linen fabric feels cool to touch, a phenomenon which indicates its higher conductivity (the same principle that makes metals feel "cold").
+Linen fabric feels cool to touch, a phenomenon that indicates its higher conductivity (the same principle that makes metals feel "cold").
 Linen is known for its smooth and soft quality, making the finished fabric lint-free.
 It is very absorbent and dries much faster than other fabrics and on top of that, it gets softer the more it is washed.

 Many products can be made from Linen: apron, bags Towels (swimming, bath, body, and wash towels), napkins, bed linens, tablecloths, runners, chairs covers and men’s and women’s wear.

 Linen is an amazingly versatile fabric and is used in a huge range of ways – from using linen fabric for clothing to painting and crafts.
-For centuries these fabrics have been cultivated and produced into fabric from the naturally occurring Flax plant which only needs watering.
+For centuries these fabrics have been cultivated and produced into the fabric from the naturally occurring Flax plant which only needs watering.
 These textiles and fabrics have been used for bed linen, clothing, kitchen linens and towels, beloved for their natural softness, resilience and durability.

 Did you know linen fabric is strongly connected with the worlds of art and craft?

 In short, YES it does.
 Linen is one of the most sustainable fabrics you can choose for your home and wardrobe arts and crafts.
 And because flax is one of the oldest sources of textiles it pre-dates synthetic additions.
-The naturally occurring fibres from the Flax plant makes these materials durable and so allow the fibre to run their natural courser of life.
-This property allows these materials to last much longer than the synthetic counterparts.
+The naturally occurring fibres from the Flax plant makes these materials durable and so allow the fibre to run their natural course of life.
+This property allows these materials to last much longer than their synthetic counterparts.
 Linen is known as the world's strongest natural fibre and is far more durable than cotton.
-The natural quality of the fibres and the way these fibres are arranged to form the fabric, give the final fabric the strength and quality it need thus making any product made from linen long lasting.
+The natural quality of the fibres and the way these fibres are arranged to form the fabric, give the final fabric the strength and quality it need thus making any product made from linen long-lasting.

 Comments will be approved before showing up.